When to Travel to Seoul, South Korea: Seasonal & Monthly Weather Guide

 What to expect in autumn

-With the hot & rainy days of summer in the rearview mirror, autumn presents itself as perhaps, the best season to visit Seoul.
-Average temperatures are still warm to mild, and it’s one of the driest times of the year in the capital.
-And who could forget the biggest perk of autumn?
-Under a blazing backdrop of fall colours, the capital of South Korea is at its most stunning!
+With the hot & rainy days of summer in the rearview mirror, autumn is a great season to visit Seoul.
+While living in South Korea in the fall, I experienced average temperatures that were still warm to mild.
+Fall is also one of the driest times of the year in the capital.

 What to wear in autumn